holycrap872/ucls-ms-intro-to-cs/CourseMaterials/02_abstraction/01_the_art_of_abstraction/lesson_plan.md

         - One direction was abstract art
             - Painters tried to capture the essence of an idea
             - Let everything else fall away
-- Image Showcase: show progression of images that go from realistic to very abstract
+- Image showcase: show progression of images that go from realistic to very abstract
     - Abstract portraits
         - Self-Portrait with a Harp by Rose-Adélaïde Ducreux
         - Lydia Leaning on Her Arms by Mary Cassatt